SB I-75 closed in Downtown Cincinnati after semi hits pedestrian, police say

 The single-vehicle crash was reported near Seventh Street at about 5:40 a.m., just as the morning rush hour began.

-All traffic is being diverted off the highway onto the exit for Freeman Avenue/U.S. 50 in Queensgate, just west of Downtown, until further notice, police tell FOX19 NOW.
+All traffic is being diverted off the highway at Ezzard Charles Drive in the West End.

+Expect lengthy delays or avoid the area by taking eastbound Norwood Lateral to southbound I-71.

+It is taking about 30 minutes now to travel on SB I-75 from I-74 to Ezzard Charles.

 FOX19 NOW has a crew at the scene and will continue to update this breaking story.